ti-oluwa/pysche/README.md

 pysche is for you if you need:

-- Light-weight and easy to use APIs.
+- Light-weight and easy to use APIs for scheduling tasks.
 - Creation of schedules that run at specific times, or at regular intervals.
 - Creation of schedules that only run within a specific time/date range.
 - Creation of complex schedules by chaining simpler schedules together.
 - Timezone support for schedules.
 - Fine-grained control of scheduled tasks behaviors using task managers.
-- Asynchronous execution of tasks.
+- Concurrent execution of tasks.
 - Detailed logging of scheduled task execution process.
 - Run scheduled tasks in the background.
 - Proper exception handling and reporting of errors that occur during scheduled task execution.